 Once an ancestral temple for the Chen families from 70 counties in the 19th century, the Chen Clan Academy has become a museum for local arts and culture.

-Its exquisite carvings and stylish architecture represent the best of the region.
+Its exquisite carvings and stylish architecture represent the region.
 A famous Chinese poet once stated that visiting the temple is "better than reading books for 10 years."

 Guangxiao temple is a Buddhist temple that occupies an important position in the history of Buddhism in South China.